aspose-pdf/Aspose.PDF-API-References/english/java/com.aspose.pdf/xyzexplicitdestination/_index.md

 ---
 title: XYZExplicitDestination
 second_title: Aspose.PDF for Java API Reference
-description: Represents explicit destination that displays the page with the coordinates left top positioned at the upper-left corner of the window and the contents of the page magnified by the factor zoom.
+description: Represents explicit destination that displays the page with the coordinates leftÂ top positioned at the upper left corner of the window and the contents of the page magnified by the factor zoom.
 type: docs
 weight: 411
 url: /java/com.aspose.pdf/xyzexplicitdestination/